-Thus, the taxpayers having an annual turnover of upto 5 Crores have the option to either file annual return or quarterly return.
+Thus, the taxpayers having an annual turnover of upto 5 Crores have the option to either file monthly return or quarterly return.
 However, a large taxpayer having an annual turnover of over Rs 5 Crores has to file monthly return.

 Therefore, here is a step-by-step guide to help you understand the new GST Return procedure.

 1. Single Monthly Return In Place of Multiple Returns

 The supplier would have the facility of continuously uploading invoices anytime during the month under the new system.
 However, these invoices shall be continuously visible to the recipient.
 Moreover, these invoices would act as the only valid documents for the recipient to avail input tax credit.

 So, the due date for uploading these invoices shall be 10th of succeeding month of the tax period.